 Asia Sentinel was created to provide a platform for news, analysis and opinion on national and regional issues in Asia.
 It is independent of all governments and major media enterprises.
+It has twice won the top award for investigative and interpretive reporting from the Society of Publishers in Asia, Asia’s version of the Pulitzer Prize and it is highly respected in the business, economics and diplomatic communities across the region.
 It is open to contributions not only from journalists but from professionals in fields such as finance, diplomacy, science and the arts.
 It has no ideology other than a belief in the benefits of a free media.
 It will not publish editorials but give free rein to diverse opinions.

 The founders believe that with the retrenchments in recent years of regional weekly and daily print publications, there is a need and demand for such a site.
 They also believe that internet publishing is now beginning to become a commercial proposition and that Asia Sentinel can become a self-sustaining site.
 Meanwhile they welcome new investors who share their outlook.